 This course offers students introductory topics in applied biostatistics with an emphasis on hands-on basic data analysis using an appropriate statistical package.
 The class focuses on the practical application of statistical methods to study design and analysis including ability to interpret results.

-\This course is cross-listed as GS-HE-4206.
-Prerequisite: Admission to the MS program in Biomedical Sciences the lab.
-PI's can go over a relevant paper from the lab and discuss the paper with the student and/or the student can attend a lab meeting.
+This course is cross-listed as GS-HE-4206.
 Prerequisite: Admission to the MS program in Biomedical Sciences

 Thesis Research Preparation